 A mercurial repository of IMOD source, updated nightly from our master source, is visible here.
 To clone from it, you need mercurial version 1.7 or later, which you can obtain from the Mercurial download site.
 Installing mercurial is straightforward for Windows and Mac OS X with the installers there.
-On Linux systems that supply an older version of mercurial, such as RHEL 6, you will need to download a source package and build it.
+On Linux systems that supply an older version of mercurial, such as RHEL6, you should be able to find a package with a later version.
+Otherwise, you will need to download a source package and build it.
 The steps for doing this are to untar the package, rename the directory if desired, cd into the directory, and run "make local".
 After this you can run the hg in this directory by its full path or put the directory on your PATH.
 It will not conflict with the hg installed on the system.

 To clone the source, run

 Once you have the clone you can cd into it and update it to a specific version or branch with

 Use "hg tags" to see all the version tags, or "hg branches" to see the active branch tags, or "hg branches -c" to see all the branch tags.

 It is possible to write plugin modules for the 3dmod program.
 An old version of the Bead Fixer plugin serves as an example and template for writing a plugin, and there are several contributed plugins that can also serve as examples.
 In addition, one can use the source package to write programs using various IMOD libraries, To assist in this development, there is complete documentation of the C-code libraries in IMOD as well as of the plugin interface in 3dmod.